fbpx

 novels set in mauritius

 Recently, Mauritius celebrated its literature at the annual Book Festival of Trou d’Eau Douce.
 If you have chosen to make Mauritius your home, there’s no better way to deepen your connection with Mauritius than by exploring its literature.
 To help you uncover the cultural treasures, historical tapestries, and the vibrant essence of this nation, we’ve thoughtfully compiled a list of remarkable novels set in Mauritius and written by Mauritian authors.
 These books are not just tales; they are windows into the reality of Mauritians across generations and ethnicities.
-This diverse list curated by a professor of literature in Mauritius provides an excellent starting point to immerse yourself in the country’s rich literary tradition and gain diverse perspectives—a journey that will reveal the heart of Mauritian culture, history, and the incredible people that shape its narrative.
+This diverse list provides an excellent starting point to immerse yourself in the country’s rich literary tradition and gain diverse perspectives—a journey that will reveal the heart of Mauritian culture, history, and the incredible people that shape its narrative.

 Credit Photo : Kostiantyn Li on Unsplash